 Pied imperial pigeon

-We are currently home to two pairs of pied imperial pigeons
+We are currently home to two pied imperial pigeons

 Where they can be found at Edinburgh Zoo